Wessel/Themes/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report an issue with $(PROJECT_NAME)
+about: Report an issue with Themes
 title: "[BUG] Bug summed up in 1 sentence"
 labels: bug
-assignees: PassTheWessel
+assignees: Wessel

 ---